Hersch Laboratory: Steven M. Hersch, MD, PhD

 Now, 650 patients from 44 sites around the world will test whether creatine monohydrate can slow the progression of HD in comparison to a placebo.
 The trial will take five years and millions of dollars to determine whether the biological effects that were observed in the small trial will translate to significantly slowing down disease progression and maintaining the quality of life for patients with HD.

-You can search for new clinical trials on the Partners clinical trials site.
+You can search for new clinical trials on the Mass General Brigham clinical trials site or clinicaltrials.gov.

 Read about and apply for residency, fellowship and observership programs in neurology.